Here's a more detailed description of the computer I'm building:

 On the manufacturing side of things...

 I'm going to order or mill my own PCBs for this computer.
 It will require some 20-30 boards, so this project is certainly going to take a while.
 As I get the boards designed, made, and assembled, I'll upload the gerbers and KiCad project files.
+Plus, all the PCBs will be 100x100mm or small so budget boardhouses like JLCPCB will build them for next to nothing.

 Once all the electronics are ready to go, I plan on building one gigantic plywood box to house this beast.
 Lastly, I'll give it a nice pretty control panel with loads of switches and blinkenlights (maybe even a buzzer to yell at you) to really tie the whole thing off.